santosmota/GeometricRepresentation3Phase/README.md

 * CSV (tab-delimited) columns: time phaseA1 phaseB1 phaseC1 phaseA2 phaseB2 phaseC2 ...

 Other columns in the CSV files will be ignored.

+# How to record the animations
+After many trials, I gave up recording the animations with Python and went for a screen capture software.
+I used OBS Studio 25.0.8 (64 bit) https://obsproject.com/.